 There is a grass strip adjacent to the bank with a stone towpath.

 This is a towpath mooring.
-The Batchworth Moorers Association manage land adjacent to the mooring site Details of how to join the Association, and what this entitles berth holders to is available from the Mooring Manager.
-Not all berths on site have garden areas.
+The Batchworth Moorers Association manage land adjacent to the mooring site, which can be used as communal garden areas.
+Details of how to join the Association, and what this entitles berth holders to is available from the Association Members on site.
+Not all berths on site have garden areas adjacent to them

 The mooring site has no access restrictions and can be viewed at any time